Felsir/MonogameTetrisTutorial/Docs/2-3-MovingPieces.md

         }
     }
 ```
-Now if we change the lines in `GameRoot` to push a `MarathonGame` instead of the title, we should be greeted with a playfield, ready for the player!
+Now if we change the lines in `GameRoot` to push a `MarathonGame` instead of the previous test scene, we should be greeted with a playfield, ready for the player!

 ## Move the piece
 Now we can see the results of our work, time to make things move.